BX Trianguli

 BX Trianguli is a binary system made up of two red dwarfs, in the constellation Triangulum.
 Both stars eclipse each other and have an orbital period of four hours and 40 minutes.
-They are located at around 170 light-years from Earth based upon parallax measurements.
+They are located at around 170 light-years (52.1 parsecs) from Earth based upon parallax measurements.

 Variability

 Light curves for BX Triangluli, plotted from TESS data.
 The upper plot shows the variability as a function of orbital phase, and the lower plot shows a flare.

 This is an eclipsing binary variable, first identified by the Northern Sky Variability Survey survey in 2004 and given its variable-star designation BX Trianguli in 2010.
 Both stars in the system eclipse each other as seen from Earth, causing the brightness of the system to drop from a magnitude of 12.35 to 12.6/12.7 on the secondary/primary ecplise respectively.

 The system has also been identified as a flare star.
 Six flares were recorded between 2014 and 2017, the strongest being identified in November 2014, four times stronger than a typical superflare.
 The large occurrence of flares on BX Trianguli is the highest among eclipsing binaries after Castor C (YY Geminorum) and might be related to rapid mass transfer between the components.
 These flares likely occur on BX Trianguli B.

 BX Trianguli also has strong magnetic activity, manifested as starspots on the primary's surface and Hα emission.